 5. Getting Rejected for a Mortgage After Being Preapproved

 It is recommended that prospective homebuyers get preapproved for a mortgage for a certain amount before they even enter into a deal for the purchase of a property.
-That being said, unfortunately it is true that lenders who provide preapproval will oftentimes later back out, usually after seeing the property and determining its value.
+That being said, unfortunately it is true that lenders who provide preapproval will oftentimes later back out, usually after reviewing all of the homebuyers’ assets, debts, and loan amount.
 The sad fact is that granting preapproval is not the same as committing to lend money to an individual.
 After negotiations have begun on the purchase of a property, the lender will review all pertinent paperwork, and if anything doesn’t meet their standards, you can get turned down for a mortgage.